esoreq/Real_site/_episodes/13-Jupyter lab revisited.md

 - Magic commands are enhancements created for the interactive Python project
 - Line magics, which are denoted by a single % prefix and operate on a single line of input
 - Cell magics, which are denoted by a double %% prefix and operate on multiple lines of input
+- The  autoreload extension tracks any changes in your imports and will *auto* *reload* them to your scope
+- The %whos magic command plots a list of variables in your environment.
+- The %system magic command and the `!` symbol give direct accsess to the shell
 ---